DarkGraza/Techolution-Assignment-1/README.md

   2) code_parse() for checking whether the code block is present on the page
   3) store() is utilised to store necessary data in variables as a list from time to time as

-Programs ends with writing parsed data from each page into separate csv files
+The Program ends with writing parsed data from each page into separate csv files